 Concentration of our assets in an issuer, industry or sector may present certain risks.
 To the extent that we assume large positions in the securities of a small number of issuers, our net asset value may fluctuate to a greater extent than that of a diversified investment company as a result of changes in the financial condition or the market's assessment of the issuer.
 At June 30, 2017, our portfolio of \$893.3 million (at fair value) consisted of 34 portfolio companies and was invested 57% in senior secured loans, 19% in equity investments, 17% in unsecured or subordinated debt securities, and 7% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$33.0 million at June 30, 2017.
-Our largest portfolio company investment by value was approximately \$81.0 million and our five largest portfolio company investments by value comprised approximately 28% of our portfolio at June 30, 2017.
-At December 31, 2016, our portfolio of \$931.1 million (at fair value) consisted of 38 portfolio companies and was invested 59% in senior secured loans, 17% in unsecured or subordinated debt securities, 17% in equity investments and 7% in senior secured notes.
-Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$31.8 million at December 31, 2016.
-Our largest portfolio company investment by value was approximately \$87.4 million and our five largest portfolio company investments by value comprised approximately 27% of our portfolio at December 31, 2016.
+Our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$81.0 million and our five largest portfolio company investments by value comprised approximately 28% of our portfolio at June 30, 2017.
+At December 31, 2016, our portfolio of \$931.1 million (at fair value) consisted of 38 portfolio company at amortized cost, exclued notes.
+Our average investment by portfolio at June 30, 2017.
+At December 31, 2016, our portfolio of \$931.1 million (at fair value) consisted of 38 portfolio companies and was invested 59% in senior secured notes.
+Our average investments and 7% in equity investments below \$5.0 million, and our five largest portfolio company investment by our average investment by portfolio company at amortized cost, excluding investments by 7% in unsecured or subordinated debt securities, 17% in equity investments and 7% in senior secured notes.
+Our average investment by portfolio company at amortized cost, excluding investments by our average investment by portfolio company at amortized cost, excluding investments below \$5.0 million, and our five largest portfolio company at amortized cost, excluding investments below \$5.0 million, was approximately \$31.8 million at December 31, 2016.
+Our largest portfolio company investment by value was approximately \$87.4 million and our five largest portfolio company investments by value co

 In addition, we may, from time to time, invest a substantial portion of our assets in the securities of issuers in any single industry or sector of the economy or in only a few issuers.
 A downturn in an industry or sector in which we are concentrated could have a larger impact on us than on a company that does not concentrate in that particular industry or sector.
 Our Advisor monitors industry and sector uncertainties on an ongoing basis, including substantial regulatory challenges in the healthcare sector, volatility and extensive government regulation in the financial services sector, cyclical risks associated with the overall economy that may affect the consumer products sector, risks related to the costs of raw materials and energy affecting the chemicals sector, cyclicality within the energy sector as a result of fluctuations in commodity prices and demand for, and production of commodities, among various other industry and sector uncertainties due to certain exposures.
 At June 30, 2017, our top three industry concentrations at fair value consisted of Finance (23.0%), Chemicals, Plastics, & Rubber (13.2%) and Services: Business (10.6%).
-At December 31, 2016, our top three industry concentrations at fair value consisted of Finance (21.1%), Chemicals, Plastics, & Rubber (12.3%) and Services: Business (11.4%) (See Note 5).
+At December 31, 2016, our top three industry concentrations at fair value consisted.
+Rubber (12.3%) and Services: Business (11.4%) (See Note 5).